Table of Contents Hide

 - Aligners are removable which makes brushing and flossing much easier

 - Aligners are as effective as traditional braces

 - They are made of clear transparent plastics that make them almost invisible and suitable for adults or those who don’t want to draw any attention

 - You might have fewer dentist trips since there are no readjustments or tightening just check-ups for your progress or for other issues

-- You will have a set of aligner series that are designed to gradually move your teeth instead of one metal braces that is fit on your teeth
+- You will have a set of aligner series that are designed to gradually move your teeth instead of one metal braces that is fitted on your teeth

 - Faster treatment time especially if worn for the recommended time